soywu/KataBankAccount/README.md

 In order to check my operations
 As a bank client
 I want to see the history (operation, date, amount, balance) of my operations

+## Main class
+Entry point of the system
+You can find it in src/main/java, bank.Main

+## TDD
+You can find test cases in src/test/java, class bank.TddMainTest

+## Test coverage
+>90%